-1. Select Windows the existing version name instead of the default Windows setup when you see the boot entry menu.
+1. Select Windows OS with the existing version name instead of the default Windows setup when you see the boot entry menu.

-2. Insert the Windows Media of the existing version into the drive and exit the Windows Setup when its launched
+2. Insert the Windows Installation Media of the existing version into the drive and exit the Windows Setup when its launched

 3. Click Start > All Programs > Accessories > Right click the Command Prompt icon > Click Run as Administrator.